Do you know the science-power behind simple exercise?

 This is how my friend views his life as a design engineer.

-He added, “In driving, we learn to identify our visual blind spots and remove them with the help of mirrors and sensors.
+He said, “In driving, we learn to identify our visual blind spots and remove them with the help of mirrors and sensors.
 But in life, our mind doesn’t come equipped with those tools, we need to learn to recognize our blind spots and revise our thinking accordingly”.

 That’s what my designer friend experienced.